-ING and Unseen are proud to announce Karolina Wojtas (b.
+ING and Unseen proudly announced Karolina Wojtas (b.
 1996, PL) as the winner of the ING Unseen Talent Award Jury Prize for her project We can’t live - without each other.
-Wojtas will receive €10,000 to invest in a future project.
-We’re also delighted to announce that the Public Prize has been awarded to Kevin Osepa (b.
-1994, CW), who will receive a commission to create new work for the ING Collection.
+Wojtas received €10,000 to invest in a future project.
+They were also delighted to announce that the Public Prize had been awarded to Kevin Osepa (b.
+1994, CW), who received a commission to create new work for the ING Collection.
 The ING Unseen Talent Award – a joint initiative of ING and Unseen – was created to provide a platform for exceptional European photography talent to present work on an international level.

 The international jury responsible for choosing the winner of the Jury Prize of the ING Unseen Talent Award 2019 included Mels Crouwel (Architect and Founding Partner, Benthem Crouwel Architects), Emma Lewis (Curator International Art, Tate Modern), Kathy Ryan (Director of Photography, The New York Times Magazine), Joana Choumali (Visual Artist), and Sanne ten Brink (Head Curator, ING Collection).

-This year’s finalists were coached by South African photographer and professor Adam Broomberg, known as half of the internationally renowned artist duo Broomberg & Chanarin.
+The finalists were coached by South African photographer and professor Adam Broomberg, known as half of the internationally renowned artist duo Broomberg & Chanarin.
 Under his supervision, the selected artists created new work within the theme Nature of Change, giving them the opportunity to reflect on the evolution of society and nature.
-The works are exhibited from 20–22 September during Unseen Amsterdam 2019.
+The works were exhibited from 20–22 September during Unseen Amsterdam 2019.

 Quote from the Jury: